 It’s also important to note that an AI Photo Culling software can’t delete all your images, and even if it did, that would only be because you’ve allowed it to.
 For software that deals with important data like this, there are safety nets that ensure that the data won’t be lost without reason.

 Moving on to AI Photo Culling’s advantages, aside from getting rid of all the negatives that manual culling brings, like stress, time consumption, and human error, its primary advantage is the automated system that’s as consistent as it can get.
 FilterPixel fixes most of the flaws present in manual culling by using advanced AI algorithms that are constantly improving while objectively being able to do a better job than what a photographer can, considering that it can go through the same amount of images a photographer culls in hours within just minutes.

 An AI Photo Culling software is faster, smarter, easier, and more convenient.
 The AI Culling Software is your best friend that saves you time.
-Most software like FilterPixel will ask you to import your raw images and storing the converted jpegs on your machine which kills your storage.
-FilterPixel will generate previews in real-time without creating any junk on your hard drive.
+Most software will ask you to import your raw images and store the converted jpegs on your machine which kills your storage.
+FilterPixel will generate previews in real time without creating any junk on your hard drive.

 Just as how film cameras are now a thing of the past and only a handful of people are using them, manual culling will likely be a rarity in the future because of how convenient and easy it is to use software that automates a process that would usually take hours to do.

 Using AI-based software like FilterPixel will ensure that you’ll be able to weed out bad photos based on objective criteria and will give you more time to work on other things.